 The review of proposed Conflict of Interest Codes by the Commission and by the Attorney General and the preparation of proposed Conflict of Interest Codes by state agencies shall be subject to the Administrative Procedure Act.
 The review and preparation of Conflict of Interest Codes by local government agencies shall be carried out under procedures which guarantee to officers, employees, members, and consultants of the agency and to residents of the jurisdiction adequate notice and a fair opportunity to present their views.

-References at the time of publication (see page 3): Regulations: 2 Cal.
+Regulations: 2 Cal.
 Code of Regs.
 Section 18351 2 Cal.
 Code of Regs.
 Section 18732.5

 § 87311.5.
 Review and Preparation; Judicial Branch Agencies.